adrianw1832/mapify/README.md

 Mapify App
 -
+This is the final project from the final two weeks of the Makers Academy course.

-This web application calculates the sentiment of tweets.
-Based on the value obtained, it displays them on world canvas in red, green or yellow.
+This web application plots all the tweets based on the user's search term.
+It plots them based on the location where the tweet came from and it also calculates the sentiment of the tweets.
+Based on the value obtained, it displays them on the canvas in red, green or yellow colour.

 Live Version deployed with Heroku and MongoLab [here](https://mapifyapp.herokuapp.com/)